-The number of burials that took place for the period 01 July 2014 to 30 June 2015 is 1,509.
-Drakenstein Municipality does not have a Municipal crematorium but monitors the emissions of the private crematorium.
+The number of burials that took place for the period 01 July 2015 to 30 June 2016 is 1,342.
+This results in an average of 112 burials per month.
+Drakenstein Municipality does not have a Municipal crematorium.

-Cemeteries and Crematoria Policy Objectives taken from IDP Strategic Obj Strategic Objective (SO): Health, Safety and Environment (Municipal KPA) Municipal Ke Municipal Key Focus Area (KFA): Parks, Cemeteries and Open Spaces Ref. no. Name of Key Performance Indicator (KPI) Unit of Measurement Annual Target 2015/2016 Actual 2015/2016 TL32 Implement the Sport and Recreation capital projects measured quarterly in terms of the approved Capital Budget spent % of Capital Budget spent by 30 Iune 96% 99.94%
+Cemeteries and Crematoria Policy Objectives taken from IDP Strategic Obj Strategic Objective (SO): Health, Safety and Environment (Municipal KPA) Municipal Ke Municipal Key Focus Area (KFA): Parks, Cemeteries and Open Spaces Ref. no. Name of Key Performance Indicator (KPI) Unit of Measurement Annual Target 2015/2016 Actual 2015/2016 N/A Not programmed for 2015/2016